Interview Query

 Hint.
 In this question, we are given a dataframe full of addresses (in the form of strings) and asked to interpolate state names (more strings) into those addresses.

 We will need to match our state names with the cities that they contain.
-That is going to require us to perform a simple merge of our two dataframes.
-But before we can do that, we need to split df_addresses such that we can isolate the city part of the address to use in our merge.
+That will require us to perform a simple merge of our two dataframes.
+But before doing that, we need to split df_addresses to isolate the city part of the address to use in our merge.

 33. Given a dataframe of students’ favorite colors and test scores, write a function to select only those rows (students) where their favorite color is green or red and their test grade is above 90.